mkim0214/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

             - Train set.
         + y_train.txt <- read.table("./train/y_train.txt")
             - Train label.
-    iii.
-(Instruction step 1) Datasets in train and test directories were merged to a master dataset using rbind().
+    3. (Instruction step 1) Datasets in train and test directories were merged to a master dataset using rbind().
         + subject_master.txt <- rbind(subject_train.txt, subject_test.txt)
             - 1 column.
 It is the subject ID.
 There are 30 subjects from 1 - 30.
             - 10299 rows.
 Each row identifies the subject who performed the activity for fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).